Expert Advice: Email Marketing

 The world of email marketing can seem like navigating a labyrinth at first.
 What should you send, how often should you send it, to whom should you send?
 There’s a lot to keep track of, but as a photographer, chances are you’re already part of the email marketing world, and if you’re not, you’ll need to be.
 Sending emails, while perhaps not as personal or involved as sending physical promos, is one of the simplest and most effective ways to get in touch with potential clients and stay in touch with old ones.
 It’s cheap, it’s fast, and it offers whoever you’re emailing the chance to access your website with the click of a button, or get in contact with you with a simple reply.
 In short, it’s well worth your time to get a handle on the basics and send some well-targeted emails.

 Email marketing has two main components: design and implementation.
 Design is all about what the promo will look like.
 You’ll make decisions about structure, image selection, fonts, and colors.
 This article focuses on implementation, which is all about who you’re going to send that email to and how.
 We have an expert advice article on emailer design which you can read about here.

 - Cultivate your own list too.
 In addition to any lists that you may license, you will want to cultivate your own internal list of people you’ve worked with or especially want to work with, people who have opted in to your newsletter or blog, or people who you’ve simply run into over the years.
 You can merge this list with your licensed list when you send out emails, but make sure you also keep your internal list separate so you know exactly which names you have a right to email without exception.
 It’s also a good idea to keep notes on the interaction you have with people on your internal list so that you can refresh your memory before a phone call or visit.

 - Choose an email service provider.
 Most basic email providers have limits on not only the size of your emails, but also the number you can send out each day.
 So in order to execute an email campaign, you’ll need to use an email fulfillment service like MailChimp, Emma, or Constant Contact.
-These platforms are great because they allow you to send out mass email, create a button on your blog or website that allows more people to opt in to your emails, and track how well each email campaign did with your clients.
+These platforms are great because they allow you to send out mass emails, create a button on your blog or website that allows more people to opt into your emails, and track how well each email campaign did with your clients.
 They’ll show you how many people opened each email and clicked on which links, which can be valuable when following up on those emails.
 You can learn all about these services in our Expert Advice: Email Service Providers.

 - Send emailers out at regular intervals, every 2-4 months.
 You don’t want to over saturate your audience, but you don’t want them to forget about you either.
 You can experiment with different time periods, and even separate your lists so that you send to some people more frequently than others.